pawelptak/raspberrypi-server/README.md

     Otherwise, all connections from the client device will go through the Raspberry Pi when VPN enabled.

 7. Securely move the `.ovpn` file to the client device and import it to the OpenVPN app.

+# Pi-hole
+[Pi-hole](https://github.com/pi-hole/pi-hole) is a network-wide ad blocker.

+## Installation
+1. Edit the `docker_run.sh` from the `pihole` directory:
+    - Set `FTLCONF_LOCAL_IPV4` with the IP address of your Raspberry Pi.

+2. Run the `docker_run.sh` script:
+    ```
+    bash docker_run.sh
+    ```
+    The app is avaiable on `http://<machine-ip-address>`

+3. Copy the password that is shown in the console output.

+4. Enter the password in the web interface.

+5. (Optional) Add more adlists by pasting their URLs in the `Adlists` tab.
+Some Polish ones can be found here: https://www.certyficate.it/polskie-filtry-pi-hole-blokowanie-reklam/.